Causal Spillover Effects Using Instrumental Variables: Introduction

 \section{Introduction}

-An accurate assessment of spillover effects is crucial to understand the costs and benefits of policies or treatments \citep{Athey-Imbens_2017_handbook,Abadie-Cattaneo_2018_Annurev}.
-Previous literature has shown that appropriately designed randomized controlled trials (RCTs) are a powerful tool to analyze spillovers \citep{Moffit_2001,Duflo-Saez_2003_QJE,Hudgens-Halloran_2008_JASA,Vazquez-Bare_2017_framework,Baird-etal_2018_ReStat}.
-However, RCTs are often subject to imperfect compliance, which can render actual treatment take-up endogenous even when the treatment assignment was random.
-In other cases, researchers may not have access to an RCT, and instead may need to rely on quasi-experimental variation from a natural experiment \citep[see e.g.][]{Angrist-Krueger_2001_JEP,Titiunik_2020_Chapter}.

-While instrumental variables (IVs) have been a workhorse for addressing endogeneity when evaluating policy effects \citep*{Angrist-Imbens-Rubin_1996_JASA,Imbens-Wooldridge_2009_JEL,Abadie-Cattaneo_2018_Annurev}, little is known about what an IV can identify in the presence of spillovers.
-This paper provides a framework to study causal spillover effects using instrumental variables in a setting in which spillovers occur between pairs such as couples, roommates, siblings, etc.
+An accurate assessment of spillover effects is crucial to learn about the costs and benefits of treatments and policies \citep{Athey-Imbens_2017_handbook,Abadie-Cattaneo_2018_Annurev}.
+Previous literature has shown that appropriately designed randomized controlled trials (RCTs) are a powerful tool to analyze spillovers \citep{Moffit_2001,Duflo-Saez_2003_QJE,Hudgens-Halloran_2008_JASA,Baird-etal_2018_ReStat,Vazquez-Bare_2017_framework}.
+RCTs, however, are often subject to imperfect compliance, as individuals assigned to treatment may refuse it and individuals not assigned to treatment may find alternative sources to receive it.
+In other cases, researchers may not have control on the treatment assignment, and instead may need to rely on quasi-experimental variation from a natural experiment \citep[see e.g.][]{Angrist-Krueger_2001_JEP,Titiunik_2020_Chapter}.
+In such cases, actual treatment receipt becomes endogenous, even if treatment assignment is randomized (or as-if-randomized).
+While previous literature has shown that instrumental variables (IVs) can address this type of endogeneity and identify local average treatment effects when spillovers are ruled out \citep{Angrist-Imbens-Rubin_1996_JASA}, little is known about what an IV can identify in the presence of spillovers.